mtgjson/mtgjson-website/docs/README.md

 ## Our Mission

-MTGJSON is an open‐source project with the goal of cataloging all Magic cards in a portable format.
-It’s actively maintained by a dedicated group of fans and supplies data for a variety of projects and sites in the community.
+MTGJSON is an open‐source project that catalogues all Magic cards in a portable format.
+A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.

 ## The Team